nivelle/java-all/article/Integer源码解读.md

     /**
      * Returns the value of this {@code Integer} as a {@code long}
      * after a widening primitive conversion.
-     * @jls 5.1.2 Widening Primitive Conversions
+     * @jls 5.1.2 Widening【加宽】 Primitive Conversions
      * @see Integer#toUnsignedLong(int)
      */
     public long longValue() {